oneconvergence/dkubeio-examples/sklearn/stock-pred-redshift/README.md

 9. Upload the CSV file
 10. Click Predict.

-##  Release, Publish and deploy model
+##  Publish and deploy model

-1. Go to the model stock-pred and click on Release model icon under ACTIONS
-2. Click Release button in the Release Model popup
-3. Model goes to released stage
-4. Click on Publish Model icon under ACTIONS column
+1. Click on Publish Model icon under ACTIONS column
-5. Give the publish model name
+2. Give the publish model name
-6. Click on Transformer checkbox
+3. Click on Transformer checkbox
-7. Make sure Serving and Transformer image is sklearn image.
+4. Make sure Serving and Transformer image is sklearn image.
 It will get filled automatically
     - Select Code stock-prediction.
     - Edit transformer code field and replace the default test with sklearn/stock-pred-redshift/model/transformer.py
-8. Click on Submit button
+5. Click on Submit button
-9. Once model is published, go to Model catalog and click on published model
+6. Once model is published, go to Model catalog and click on published model
-10. Click on the stage icon under ACTIONS column
+7. Click on the stage icon under ACTIONS column
-11. Enter stage model name and click on CPU and Submit
+8. Enter stage model name and click on CPU and Submit
-12. Model changes to STATE as staged
+9. Model changes to STATE as staged
-13. Check in Model serving tab the staged model appears and wait for the status to running
+10. Check in Model serving tab the staged model appears and wait for the status to running
-14. Staged model can be used to test the prediction
+11. Staged model can be used to test the prediction
-15. Click on Model catalog and select the published model
+12. Click on Model catalog and select the published model
-16. Click on the deploy model icon  under ACTIONS column
+13. Click on the deploy model icon  under ACTIONS column
-17. Enter the deploy model name and select CPU and click Submit
+14. Enter the deploy model name and select CPU and click Submit
-18. The state changes to deployed
+15. The state changes to deployed
-19. Go to Model Serving and wait for the deployed model to change to running state
+16. Go to Model Serving and wait for the deployed model to change to running state
-20. Copy the URL and open the inference as mentioned from 5th point in Inference section above.
+17. Copy the URL and open the inference as mentioned from 5th point in Inference section above.

 ## Notebook Workflow